 Strategic leaders help organizations stay on track to achieve long-term objectives, while simultaneously navigating the daily challenges that could influence the company’s success.
 While the need for effective strategic leadership has never been greater, it can be difficult to find.
 In searching for effective leadership, it’s important to look for these four key characteristics:

-Their curiosity functions as an intuition of sorts, and helps them proactively anticipate possible challenges.
+Their curiosity functions as an intuition of sorts and help them proactively anticipate possible challenges.
 This means effective strategic leaders constantly ask questions and try to understand the ‘why’ behind any changes that occur—whether that be internal or external.
-Shifts and trends tend to unfold over time, so those who are constantly learning about their environment, competitors and potential challenges can be proactive in handling the changes.
+Shifts and trends tend to unfold over time, so those who are constantly learning about their environment, competitors, and potential challenges can be proactive in handling the changes.

 By incorporating multiple perspectives in unique ways, strategic leaders help foster a business culture that values the free flow of information and, in turn, is better able to adapt to change.

 With the increasing amount of accessible data, the key is finding the best ways to use that data.
-Effective strategic leaders understand the value of using data during the process of decision-making and while developing both organizational and departmental strategies.
+Effective strategic leadership involves understanding the value of using data during the decision-making process and while developing both organizational and departmental strategies.

 Strategic leaders use data to support their decisions while maintaining a company culture that values transparency and data-driven objectives.
 In an organization with a data-driven culture, transparency ensures the ongoing realization of new sources of business value.
 Strategic leaders are also consistently working to find new ways to use data to maintain a competitive market position.